basecamp/pow/MANUAL.md

 matching the name of the application.

 **Note**: Rails logger output does not appear in Pow's logs.
-You'll want to `tail -f log/development.log` to see those.
+You'll want to `tail -f log/development.log` to see those entries.

 ## Configuring Pow ##